RoboHubEindhoven/delta/README.md

 ```
 nmap -sP 192.168.1.*
 ```
-Make sure to choose a ip adress that's not in the list.
+Make sure to choose a ip addres that's not yet listed to a different device.

 **Sometimes the connection to the robot won't work.
 This can be solved by disabling all other connections (turn of wifi).**